m11dedhia/veridion/README.md

 ### 4. Run in Daytona

-The project is configured for Daytona.
-Simply open it in a Daytona workspace and it will automatically set up the environment.
+**Recommended**: The project is fully configured for Daytona.
+Open it in a Daytona workspace and all workload (including LLM calls) will run in the sandbox.
+See [README_DAYTONA.md](README_DAYTONA.md) for details.

 ### 5. Run Tests